 When below-freezing temperatures are sustained over a few days, water pipes and meters that are close to cold air may freeze.
 Property owners are responsible for protecting both water pipes and the water meter from damage.
 Kentwood Utilities offers tips for how to help prevent water pipes and meters from freezing, which are available here.

 Vacation House Checks

 The Volunteers in Police Service program of the Kentwood Police Department offers free vacation house checks to Kentwood residents.
-Trained volunteers will perform an inspection of your property while you are away for at least a week and up to three months.
+Trained volunteers will perform an inspection of your property while you are away for at least a week and up to six months.